 What happens during a minimally invasive aortic valve replacement?

 Check with your healthcare provider about the details of your procedure.
 In general,

 during your minimally invasive aortic valve replacement:

-- An anesthesiologist will give you anesthesia before the surgery starts.
+A healthcare provider will give you anesthesia before the surgery starts.
 This will

 cause you to sleep deeply and painlessly during the operation.
 Afterwards you won’t